ITEN WIRED is pleased to announce the 3rd Annual ITEN Cyber Challenges.

 As cyber professionals, we understand that in a field as dynamic as cybersecurity many of our students learn best through doing, rather than observing, which is why it is so critical that curriculum includes hands-on practical experience.
 Fortunately, the cyberspace domain provides a unique opportunity to create an emulated, realistic and risk-free environment for learning.
 However, not all simulated environments are equally capable of recreating the underlying dynamic network protocols and events necessary to accurately reflect the indicators of compromise (IOCs) associated with the advanced persistent threats (APTs) that represent the future state of cybersecurity learning.
 These sessions will demonstrate the advanced techniques developed within the Department of Defense to emulate the cybersecurity domain of the future while seeking to reduce complexity through automation, reduce costs through open source & virtualization, and increase consistency/repeatability through lesson plans, exercises and scenarios.
 Through our hands-on interaction with the Florida Cyber Range, we will demonstrate how using these network emulation techniques can be used to rapidly develop/validate the knowledge and skills needed for the protection of critical national infrastructure.

-The Cyber Challenges are broken down into 3 Sessions on Tuesday, October 10th in the Oleander Room:
+The Cyber Challenges are broken down into 4 breakout sessions on Monday, October 1st in the White Sands Room:

 Using the Florida Cyber Range to Develop the Next-Generation of Cybersecurity Defenders: Hands-on Ransomware Training